3-year-old shot on St. Paul’s Boulevard in Norfolk

 NORFOLK, Va.
-(WAVY) — Norfolk Police are investigating after a three-year-old was shot early Monday.
+(WAVY) — Norfolk Police are investigating after a 3-year-old was shot early Monday.

-Police say they were notified around 12:30 a.m. for parents that walked into CHKD with their three-year-old child, who had been shot.
+Police say they were notified around 12:30 a.m. after parents walked into the Children’s Hospital of the King’s Daughters with their 3-year-old child, who had been shot.

 No other details have been released.
 If you have any information on this shooting, you are asked to call the Crime Line at 1-888-LOCK-UP or by submitting a tip online at p3tips.com.